 • Specific gravity or relative density

 Decaying vegetation may result in aggregates being contaminated with organic matter.
 This material may have a retarding effect on the setting of cementitious material and may result in lower strengths of the hardened material at all ages.
 Organic impurities can be tested by colorimetric test.
-Tested aggregate is mixed with sodium hydroxide (NaOH) or potassium hydroxide (KOH) to prepare colored solution.
-The color of solution is compared with color of standard solution, prepared according the standard.
-If the color of the test solution is darker than the standard solution, than aggregate have to be reject.
+Tested aggregate is mixed with sodium hydroxide (NaOH) or potassium hydroxide (KOH) to prepare a colored solution.
+The color of the solution is compared with the color of the standard solution, prepared according to the standard.
+If the color of the test solution is darker than the standard solution then aggregate has to be rejected.